The Top 31 Video Marketing Statistics for 2020

 Maybe that’s why:

-20. 81% of marketers credit video with helping them to generate leads.
+23. 84% of marketers credit video with helping them to generate leads. (source)

 There’s no secret that videos can help you generate sales and leads that lead to sales (pun intended).
-It should not come as a surprise, then, that:
+In fact,

 And on a related note:

-22. 41% of respondents to a survey said videos reduce support calls.
+27. 41% of respondents to a survey said videos reduce support calls. (source)

 This is significant, because in effect it means that product videos help reduce the cost of product support.
 Make a few good quality explainer videos, and customers who have purchased your product will often watch them when there’s a problem of some sort.
 Let’s face it: nobody really enjoys calling technical support, and will avoid doing so whenever possible.
 Assembly instructions and owner’s manuals aren’t always as helpful as we want them to be, either.
 Give customers a video, and they can “see how it’s done right.”
 Fewer tech support calls as a result of engaging video means lower costs, and happier customers.
 Win-win.